 Doctors began prescribing the mifepristone pill in 2000 to end early pregnancies and to manage miscarriages.

-And doctors had to report adverse reactions.
+Doctors had to report adverse reactions.

-Now many women obtain the drug without seeing a doctor in person.
+Now, many women obtain the drug without seeing a doctor in person.

 The drug works by blocking progesterone, a hormone necessary to support pregnancy, and is prescribed in combination with a second pill, misoprostol.

-In July, attorneys general from 22 Republican states wrote to Mr. Kennedy and Dr. Makary, asking them to reinstate the dropped safety requirements and to consider “withdrawing mifepristone from the market until it completes its review and can decide on a course of action based on objective safety and efficacy criteria.”
+In July, attorneys general from 22 Republican-led states wrote to Mr. Kennedy and Dr. Makary, asking them to reinstate the dropped safety requirements and to consider “withdrawing mifepristone from the market until it completes its review and can decide on a course of action based on objective safety and efficacy criteria.”

-Adverse effects included sepsis, infection, hemorrhaging and surgery after failed abortions as well as complications from ectopic pregnancies.
+Adverse effects included sepsis, infection, hemorrhaging and surgery after failed abortions, as well as complications from ectopic pregnancies.

-In their letter sent Friday to the 22 attorneys general, Mr. Kennedy and Dr. Makary also cited the EPPC study that found “potential dangers” associated with prescribing the drug “without sufficient medical support or supervision.”
+In their letter sent Friday to the 22 attorneys general, Mr. Kennedy and Dr. Makary cited the Ethics and Public Policy Center study that found “potential dangers” associated with prescribing the drug “without sufficient medical support or supervision.”

 “This administration will ensure that women’s health is properly protected by thoroughly investigating the circumstances under which mifepristone can be safely dispensed,” they wrote.